SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/authentication.md

 ![terminal](/images/device-protocols/opcua/opcua-terminal.png)

-The keystore could be verified by using a tool like KeystoreExplorer.
-It can then be uploaded as binary in {{< product-c8y-iot >}} and be used in the server configuration.
+The keystore can be verified by using a tool like KeystoreExplorer.
+It can then be uploaded to {{< product-c8y-iot >}} as a binary and used in the server configuration.

 ![Opcua Keystore](/images/device-protocols/opcua/opcua-keystore.png)